 Submissions are also free for UTSA alumni.
 Please share your graduation year and major with us in the appropriate box before submitting.

 For writers and artists who are neither university students nor UTSA alumni, we request a $5 submission fee.
-This fee helps us defray the costs of managing submissions and publishing the annual printed journal, as Sagebrush Review is entirely staffed by volunteers, and we depend on donations to keep us running.
-This fee does not guarantee personalized feedback or influence any decisions regarding the works that we wish to publish.
+This fee helps us defray the costs of managing submissions and publishing the annual printed journal, as Sagebrush Review is staffed by volunteers, and we depend on donations to keep us running.
+This fee does not guarantee personalized feedback or influence any decisions regarding the works published.